-- 4. Figure 4a shows a circle of radius 1 with center at the origin.
+4. Figure 4a shows a circle of radius 1 with center at the origin.
 The graph is drawn by starting at the point (1,0) and is traced in a counter-clockwise direction.
 Figure 4b shows the y-coordinates of the first figure as the angle varies from 0 to 2π .
 The point $(\cos 1, \sin 1)$ is marked with a small circle in the first figure.
-The corresponding point $(1, \sin 1)$ is marked with a small circle in the small circle in the second figure. - 5.
-Figure 5a shows a circle of radius 1 with center at the origin.
-The graph is drawn by starting at the point (1,0) and is traced in a counter-clockwise direction.
+The corresponding point $(1, \sin 1)$ is marked with a small circle in the second figure.

 Figure 5b shows the x-coordinates of the first figure as the angle varies from 0 to 2π .
-The point (cos 1, sin 1) is marked with a small circle in the first figure.
-The corresponding point (cos 1, 1) is marked with a small circle in the second figure.
+The point $(\cos 1, \sin 1)$ is marked with a small circle in the first figure.
+The corresponding point $(\cos 1, 1)$ is marked with a small circle in the second figure.